AkramGalal/building-k8s-cluster-using-kubeadm-cri-o/README.md

   vagrant up

 ### 2. Update System and Install Required Packages
-- Run "script.sh" script on all nodes to complete steps 1 to 4
+- Alternatively, run "script.sh" on all nodes to complete steps 2 to 4.

   ```bash
   sudo -i